g8os/EFBD/docs/config.md

 > _All_ 0-Disk services expose a `-config` flag.

 This flag is optional and will by default assume you are using a file config `config.yml` stored in the working dir.
 However in reality you will almost always want to use configuration originating from [etcd][etcd] instead.
-To use [etcd][etcd] configuration you can pass one or multiple dialstrings to the `-config` flag instead. e.g. `-config 127.0.0.1:2379`, would fetch the config values of a single [etcd][etcd] server, while `-config 232.201.201.101:2379,230.100.10.50:2379` would fetch it from an [etcd][etcd] cluster.
+To use [etcd configuration](#etcd) you can pass one or multiple dialstrings to the `-config` flag instead. e.g. `-config 127.0.0.1:2379`, would fetch the config values of a single [etcd][etcd] server, while `-config 232.201.201.101:2379,230.100.10.50:2379` would fetch it from an [etcd][etcd] cluster.
 Both IPv4 and IPv6 are supported.

-Where important, any subconfig which supports hot reloading and is currently in use (by an active vdisks), will be automatically updated whenever a new revision of such config is written by the [0-orchestrator][orchestrator].
+Where important, any subconfig which supports hot reloading and is currently in use (by any active vdisks), will be automatically updated whenever a new revision of such config is written by the [0-orchestrator][orchestrator].
 This is automatically done using the [etcd Watch API][etcdwatch].
-No `SIGHUP` signal is required, unless you are using a file-originated config, instead of an [etcd][etcd]-originated config.
+No `SIGHUP` signal is required to trigger the reloading of any watched config, unless you are using a [file-originated config](#file) instead of an [etcd-originated config](#etcd).

 ## Config Hot Reloading

 As mentioned before, some configs support [hot reloading][hotreload].
-That is to say, they allow a controller to update the configuration and have it be used by any active [vdisks][vdisk], without having to reboot these [vdisks][vdisk].
+That is to say, they allow a controller to update the configuration and have it be used by any active [vdisks][vdisk], without having to reboot such [vdisks][vdisk].
 Configs supporting hot reloading are: [NBDVdisksConfig](#NBDVdisksConfig), [VdiskNBDConfig](#VdiskNBDConfig), [VdiskTlogConfig](#VdiskTlogConfig), [StorageClusterConfig](#StorageClusterConfig) and [TlogClusterConfig](#TlogClusterConfig).

 Because of self-healing for example it is required that a primary storage cluster can be updated, or to be able to start using a slave storage cluster as the primary storage cluster.
 This is however just one example of many where hot reloading is a very useful feature to have.